Risk Management

 Procedures for contacting divisional companies / Corporate Headquarters from the frontline immediately after an emergency occurs.

-Overseas Crisis Management Organizational System
+Overseas Crisis Management Organizational Structure

 Based on the Overseas Safety Management Regulations, SEKISUI CHEMICAL Group divides the world into six crisis management regions.
-The Overseas Crisis Management Office (Risk Management Group, ESG Management Department) plays a central role in sharing crisis management information with business travelers, expatriates and local employees, alerting them in a timely manner and instructing them on travel restrictions in addition to other activities in emergency and non-emergency situations.
+The Overseas Crisis Management Office (Risk Management Group, ESG Management Department) plays a central role in sharing crisis management information with business travelers, expatriates, and local employees, alerting them in a timely manner and instructing them on travel restrictions in addition to other activities in emergency and non-emergency situations.
 As the number of overseas Group locations increases with each passing year, we established Regional Headquarters in each of the four main regions and appointed the person responsible for the Regional Headquarters as the Regional Head.
 In the event of a crisis event, the Regional Head and the Overseas Crisis Management Office will work together to collect information and take initial action.
 We have also established a highly specialized support framework in coordination with our security assistance and medical assistance partners.
 Additionally, the Group conducts training sessions for employees seconded overseas before they are dispatched abroad, provides pre-trip e-learning for employees sent on business trips, provides country-specific training focusing in particular on infectious diseases, and educates employees on the basics of crisis management and specific countermeasures.

 • 09-66